 - In many people with a goitre, the goitre does not affect the amount of thyroid hormones that you make.
 You are then euthyroid, which means you make the correct amount of these hormones.

 - In some people, the goitre is associated with an abnormality of thyroid function.
-You may make too much thyroid hormone (hyperthyroidism or overactive thyroid) or too little (hypothyroidism or underactive thyroid).
+You may make too much thyroid hormone (hyperthyroidism, or overactive thyroid) or too little (hypothyroidism, or underactive thyroid).
+This can be shown with a simple blood test of your thyroid function.
+See the separate leaflet called Thyroid Function Tests.

 Note: you can also develop an overactive or underactive thyroid without having a goitre.